occeltic/expparser/README.md

 # expparser
 A program for parsing multiple infix algebraic expressions and simplifying them into a small number of operations using expression trees.
+This type of procedure in conjunction with symbolic math libraries can be very useful in situations where matrix manipulations or linear algebra are required but no linear algebra library is available.

 Currently recognized operations are:
 +x: POSITIVE
 -x: NEGATIVE
 x+y: ADDITION